Anbernic RG ARC

 Image: Damien McFerran / Time Extension

 Systems like the Mega Drive and SNES also benefit from those lovely controls โ€“ Sega's 16-bit console actually had a six-button layout before the Saturn arrived, so you'll find many games are perfectly suited to the RG ARC.
-Any console prior to that will also play like a dream, thanks mainly to that fantastic rolling D-pad.
+Any console prior to that will also play like a dream, thanks mainly to that fantastic rolling D-pad (when it works).

 It's only when you look beyond the 32-bit era that things begin to get a little sticky.
 Because the RG ARC lacks an analogue stick, N64 games are often unplayable as the system's D-pad is mapped to the N64's digital pad โ€“ which was often meant to be used in tandem with its analogue wand.
 Even when there are cases where control is possible with the D-pad, you have to make to with digital control rather than proportional analogue, which many N64 games were built around.